martin26/Diablo-II--Vanilla-Frosting/README.txt

-D2 Enhanced 2.6b for 1.13 by FearedBliss
+(Codename) D2 Enhanced 2.7b for 1.13c by FearedBliss

 Put the data folder in the root of your Diablo II folder.